 \item Miyake \cite{Miyake} published some numerical tables of modular forms as appendices in his book on modular forms; these were computed using the trace formula.
-These tables included: dimensions of $S_k(\Gamma_0(N))$ for $k \geq 2$ even and $N$ small, eigenvalues and characteristic polynomials of Hecke operators on $S_2(\Gamma_0(N))$ for $N$ a small prime, and Fourier coefficients of a primitive form in $S_2(\Gamma_0(N),\chi_N)$ for $N=29,37$.
+These tables included dimensions of $S_k(\Gamma_0(N))$ for $k \geq 2$ even and small values of $N$, eigenvalues and characteristic polynomials of Hecke operators on $S_2(\Gamma_0(N))$ for small prime values of $N$, and Fourier coefficients of a primitive form in $S_2(\Gamma_0(N),\chi_N)$ for $N=29,37$.

-\item In the 1990s, Henri Cohen, Nils-Peter Skoruppa, and Don Zagier compiled tables of eigenforms in weights $2$ through $12$, levels up to $1000$ in weight $2$ and with a smaller range in higher weight; also some tables of eigenforms with non-trivial character.
-Their method followed a paper by Skoruppa--Zagier on the trace formula \cite{SkoruppaZagier}, but these tables were not published.
+\item In the 1990s, Cohen, Skoruppa, and Zagier compiled tables of eigenforms in weights $2$ through $12$, levels up to $1000$ in weight $2$ and with a smaller range in higher weight; also some tables of eigenforms with non-trivial character.
+Their method followed a paper by Skoruppa and Zagier on the trace formula \cite{SkoruppaZagier}, but these tables were not published.

-\item In the early 2000s, William Stein created an online modular forms database \cite{Stein:Tables}, computed primarily using a modular symbols package \cite{Stein} he implemented in \magma{} \cite{Magma} starting in the late 1990s.
-The data was computed using a rack of six custom-built machines and a Sun V480; it was stored in a PostgreSQL database (more than 10 GB) and provided a (Python-based) web interface to the data.
+\item In the early 2000s, Stein created an online modular forms database \cite{Stein:Tables}, computed primarily using a modular symbols package \cite{Stein} he implemented in \magma{} \cite{Magma} starting in the late 1990s.
+The data was computed using a rack of six custom-built machines and a Sun V480; it was stored in a PostgreSQL database (more than 10 GB), and a (Python-based) web interface to the data was provided.
 These tables included dimensions, characteristic polynomials, and $q$-expansions in a variety of weights and levels.